chemaaa/homepluscontrol/README.md

 More information of the API can be found here: https://developer.legrand.com/

-The library currently supports 3 types of Legrand modules:
+The library currently supports 4 types of Legrand modules:

 1) Plugs (power outlets)
 2) Lights (connected switches)
 3) Remotes (wireless switches)
+4) Automations (shutters/covers)

 The first two - plugs and lights - are modeled as basic switches that can be interacted with to set their status to *on* or *off*.
 Remotes are presented as passive modules that only have a battery level attribute.
+Automations can be issued commands to open or close to their full positions and to be stopped during the motion.

 A 'home' is represented by a *plant* which presents all of its corresponding modules in a topology.
 A *plant* is basically a Legrand Home+ Control gateway.